kosvi/login-service/README.md

 ## Database

 Database is relatively simple.
 And since there is only a few simple requests needed, no ORM is planned as dependency.
-Only issue this raises is that there is no ready-made solution for migrations, but since our database is quite simple, we just need to settle for a self-made solution.
+As a bit of an anti-pattern, our DB migrations are built-in, but we try to live with it.

 **Tables**